Erythroderma

 Erythroderma is an inflammatory skin disease with redness and scaling that affects nearly the entire cutaneous surface.
 This term applies when 90% or more of the skin is affected.

 In ICD-10, a distinction is made between "exfoliative dermatitis" at L26, and "erythroderma" at L53.9.

 Causes

 Erythroderma is generalized exfoliative dermatitis, which involves 90% or more of the patient's skin.
-The most common cause of erythroderma is exacerbation of an underlying skin disease, such as psoriasis, contact dermatitis, seborrheic dermatitis, lichen planus, pityriasis rubra pilaris or a drug reaction, such as the use of topical steroids.
+The most common cause of erythroderma is exacerbation of an underlying skin disease, such as Harlequin-type ichthyosis, psoriasis, contact dermatitis, seborrheic dermatitis, lichen planus, pityriasis rubra pilaris or a drug reaction, such as the use of topical steroids.
 Primary erythroderma is less frequent and is usually seen in cases of cutaneous T-cell lymphoma, in particular in Sézary's disease.
+Pemphigus foliaceus may sometimes rapidly progress into a generalized form, resulting in exfoliative erythroderma.
+UV radiation may exacerbate the cutaneous manifestation.
+Patients often complain of burning and pain.

 The most common causes of exfoliative dermatitis are best remembered by the mnemonic device ID-SCALP.
 The causes and their frequencies are as follows: